Published: | Last Updated: April 24, 2023

 View our interactive tax map to see where you are in the tax process.
 It could help you navigate your way through the IRS.

-If you can’t pay the full amount by that date, you need to figure out what payment options might work for your situation and act to set up a payment plan or other way to pay off your balance.
-For specifics, see I got a notice from the IRS.
+If you can’t pay the full amount by the date on the notice, you need to figure out what payment options might work for your situation and act to set up a payment plan or other way to pay off your balance.

 Being proactive in addressing the tax debt may prevent additional penalty and interest charges and eliminate the need for the IRS to take action to collect the balance.
 For specifics, see I got a notice from the IRS and Revocation or Denial of Passport in Case of Certain Unpaid Taxes for further information.